paper-toaster/osu-wiki/wiki/History_of_osu!/2014/en.md

 On 1 March 2014 the performance points system redesign by Tom94 in months prior was ready to be set live for [osu!taiko](/wiki/Game_mode/osu!taiko), [osu!catch](/wiki/Game_mode/osu!catch), and [osu!mania](/wiki/Game_mode/osu!mania) as the official ranking system for those modes, along with a reminder that the current system was not yet 100% finished, and further feedback from players was still needed \[4\].

 As [skinning](/wiki/Skinning) elements expanded, the element, `playfield.jpg` was deprecated and replaced with a new generic one that is not modifiable. `playfield.jpg` was an element that allowed skinners to use any image as the default background of a beatmap if one was not supplied.
-This functionality was later brought in the form of `menu-background.jpg`, which change both the main screen and default playfield backgrounds \[5,6\]. <!--date needed-->
+This functionality was later brought in the form of `menu-background.jpg`, which changed both the main screen and default playfield backgrounds \[5,6\]. <!--date needed-->

 ![](img/2014-03_01.jpg "Default background for beatmaps without specified backgrounds")